British Army during the American Revolutionary War: Yorktown, 1781

-In early 1781 the British army began conducting raids into Virginia.
-The former Continental army officer, Benedict Arnold, now a brigadier of the British army, led a force with William Phillips raiding and destroying rebel supply bases.
-He later occupied Petersburg and fought a small action at Blandford.

-On hearing the news British forces were in Virginia and believing that North Carolina could not be subdued unless its supply lines from Virginia were cut, Cornwallis decided to join forces with Phillips and Arnold.
-Cornwallis's army fought a series of skirmishes with the rebel forces commanded by Lafayette before fortifying himself with his back to the sea, believing the Royal Navy could maintain supremacy over the Chesapeake Bay.
-He then sent requests to Clinton to be either resupplied or evacuated.
-The reinforcements took too long to arrive and in September the French fleet successfully blockaded Cornwallis in Chesapeake Bay.
-Royal Navy Admiral Graves believed that the threat posed to New York was more critical and withdrew.
-Cornwallis then became surrounded by armies commanded by Washington and the French General Rochambeau.
-Outnumbered and with no avenue of relief or escape, Cornwallis was compelled to surrender his army.

-West Indies 1778–83
+West Indies, 1778–1783

 In 1776, an American force captured the British island of Nassau.
-After the French entry into the war, numerous poorly defended British islands fell quickly.
-In December 1778 a force of veteran British troops under the command of General James Grant were landed in St. Lucia and successfully captured the high grounds of the islands.
-Three days later 9,000 French reinforcements were landed and attempted to assault the British position, however they were repulsed with heavy casualties.
-Despite this victory, numerous other British islands fell during the war.
+After the French entered the Revolutionary War, several poorly defended British islands fell quickly.
+In December 1778, a force of veteran British troops under the command of General James Grant landed in St. Lucia, and successfully captured the high grounds of the islands.
+Three days later, 9,000 French reinforcements landed and attempted to assault the British position, but were repulsed with heavy casualties.
+Despite this victory, multiple other Caribbean islands under British control were lost during the war.

 On 1 April 1779, Lord Germain instructed Grant to establish small garrisons throughout the West Indies, Grant believed this would be unwise and instead concentrated defences to cover the major naval bases.
 He posted the 15th, 28th, and 55th Foot and 1,500 gunners at Saint Kitts.
 The 27th, 35th, and 49th Foot and 1,600 gunners defended Saint Lucia.
 Meanwhile, the royal dockyard at Antigua was held by an 800-man garrison of the 40th and 60th Foot.
 Grant also reinforced the fleet with 925 soldiers.
-Although Britain lost other islands, his dispositions provided the basis for the British successes in the Caribbean during the final years of the war.
+Although Britain lost other islands, his dispositions provided the basis for the British successes in the Caribbean during the final years of the war, including the recapture of the Bahamas from the Spanish in 1783.